Skip to main content

 12 mentions Positive Neutral Negative

-• “Some funny one-liners and quips alongside some fun retro-like gore and gameplay makes this game a must-buy for any fans of roguelites or FPS!”
+• “Some funny one-liners and quips alongside fun retro-style gore and gameplay make this game a must-buy for any fans of roguelites or FPS!”

 • “Decent and engaging main gameplay loop held back by illogical level-up system, poor weapon balancing, and painfully unfunny writing.”